Look outside your role

-At the moment, there is certainly a shortage gap around remote working and making sure we all understand the technology that lets us communicate outside of the office.
+There is undoubtedly a shortage gap around remote working and ensuring we all understand the technology that lets us communicate outside of the office.
 Can you upskill in these areas and then initiate projects that will help move your organisation forward?

-As I’ve always said, being proactive is the key skill for Assistants moving into a strategic role.
+As I’ve always said, being proactive is critical for Assistants moving into a strategic role.

 Sometimes you can’t wait for someone else to give you the green light.
 Take the initiative, and do what needs to be done before your Executive asks you (or someone else) to do it.
 Start by identifying tasks that are falling through the cracks and completing them.
 Your foresight will be appreciated.

-We have a great template that gives Assistants examples of different tasks that will really impress their Executives.
+We have a great template that gives Assistants examples of tasks that impress their Executives.
 You can download it here.